surgi1/adventofcode/README.md

 - If part 1 of the puzzle smells of a linked list, it will require a linked list approach for part 2.
 Granted.
 - A number of puzzles are alike.
 Abstracting meaningful parts of your solution might be worth it.
 Talking Distance maps, Graph traversing algorithms or ASCII-art rendering here.
 - This one is even mentioned in one of the puzzle descriptions: Do not always aim to solve all the imaginable puzzle configurations.
 Look for simplifications, boundaries, try to cut the corners.
 - And last but not least, remember that you don't have to solve everything by your code.
 Cumbersome inputs can be converted into more manageable state by a tool of choice rather then by lengthy regexes, difficult math problems can be passed to Wolfram Alpha, complicated logic can be solved manually, often even as a game.
-Your task is to find the answers to the puzzles, and the means and measures you take to do it are also yours.
+Your task is to find the answers to the puzzles, and the means and measures you take to do so are also yours.

 # Advent of Code